Inspiration

 Sveti Stefan Resort

-Ideal for families with children and those who do not like partying and crowds of tourists around, this is the best resort in Montenegro for family vacations.
+An ideal place for families with children and for those who prefer peace and quiet over parties and crowds.
+It is considered one of the best resorts in Montenegro for a family holiday.

-• It is convenient to get to Budva.
-There, if you want to have fun, you can get there in just 15-20 minutes by bus or cab.
+• easy access to Budva: if you feel like some entertainment, you can get there in just 15–20 minutes by bus or taxi.

 • the beach is covered with large pebbles;

-• housing prices are a bit higher than in neighboring Budva.
+• accommodation prices are slightly higher than in nearby Budva.

 Beaches of Sveti Stefan